This blog post was last updated on October 11th, 2023.

 The most common way to calculate a commercial real estate cap rate is:

-To convert this figure to a cap rate, simply multiply by 100.
+To convert this figure to a cap rate expressed as a percentage, simply multiply by 100.

 You can calculate the net operating income by deducting management-related expenses from the annual income generated by the property.
 These expenses can include both standard upkeep and taxes.
-The current market value is simply the property’s value given the current market conditions.
+The current market value is simply the property’s value given the current market conditions, which you can calculate in a few different ways:

 For example, if the property generates $500,000 in income after expenses, and the current value is $5,000,000, then the cap rate is 10%.
 In other words, the investor is earning 10% of their investment on an annual basis.
 Because the cap rate is 10%, it will take the investor ten years to recover their initial investment.

-While you can also find the cap rate by dividing NOI by the purchase price, this method is less popular and not as trusted.
-Purchase prices can often be out-of-date metrics, especially if the property has undergone significant renovations since the last purchase.
-It also eliminates considerations about market conditions.
+While you can also find the cap rate by dividing NOI by the purchase price, this method is less reliable.
+Purchase prices are often out of touch with market trends, especially if the property has undergone significant renovations.
+This also eliminates considerations about market conditions.

 What Is a Good Capitalization Rate for Commercial Real Estate?

-Naturally, the goal of calculating cap rates is to determine whether or not a property is a worthwhile investment.
-This begs an inevitable question: what’s a good cap rate?
+Naturally, the goal of calculating cap rates is to determine whether or not a deal aligns with investment goals.
+So, what’s a good cap rate?

-Rather than examining cap rates in a vacuum, your goal should be to compare pipeline property cap rates against historical comp cap rates to understand if the sale price aligns with your investment strategy.
+Rather than examining cap rates in a vacuum, investors typically compare pipeline property cap rates against historical cap rates to determine if the deal pencils.
+Ultimately, the cap rate will help your firm to understand how the deal aligns with your target risk profile.

 While there may not be a magic number you should strive for across the board, there are benchmarks depending on the property type, class, and location, among other factors.

-There are three basic property classes: A, B, and C. While the distinction between them is open to interpretation, the bottom line is simple.
+There are three basic property classes: A, B, and C. While the distinction is subjective, the bottom line is simple.
 Class A properties are the most expensive and carry the lowest risk.
 Class C properties, on the other hand, are the least expensive with the highest risk.
 Finally, class B properties sit in the middle.
 These distinctions are subject to interpretation, but help create a baseline for evaluation.

 According to First National Realty Partners, average cap rates by property class are: